Simple Additions, Substantial Gains: Expanding Scripts, Languages, and Lineage Coverage in URIEL+: Introduction

 \section{Introduction}

 Linguistic knowledge bases enable us to understand the relationships between languages, in particular conducing the rise of cross-lingual transfer learning \cite{bjerva-etal-2020-sigtyp}.
-One such knowledge base is \textsc{URIEL} \citelanguageresource{littell-etal-2017-uriel}, which represents languages through three vector types: geographic (i.e., based on $299$ coordinate points), genetic (i.e., family membership), and typological (i.e., syntactic, phonological, and inventory features).
+One such knowledge base is \textsc{URIEL} \citelanguageresource{littell-etal-2017-uriel}, which represents languages with three vector types: geographic (i.e. based on $299$ coordinate points), genetic (i.e. family membership), and typological (i.e. syntactic, phonological, and inventory features).
 Through the lang2vec tool, \textsc{URIEL} provides pre-computed language distances.
 Downstream applications of these distances include cross-lingual transfer \cite{lin-etal-2019-choosing}, dependency parsing \cite{ustun-etal-2020-udapter}, and performance prediction (\citealp{khiu-etal-2024-predicting}, \citealp{anugraha-etal-2025-proxylm}).

 \textsc{URIEL+} \citelanguageresource{khan-etal-2025-uriel} partially addresses data sparsity and transparency issues in \textsc{URIEL} \citelanguageresource{littell-etal-2017-uriel} as identified by \citet{toossi-etal-2024-reproducibility}, by expanding data coverage to over $8,000$ languages.
 Furthermore, \textsc{URIEL+} prevents distance computation between language pairs that lack shared features.
-Although this is restrictive, \textsc{URIEL+} allows users to circumvent this by way of advanced imputation methods to fill in missing values. \emph{Lineage imputation}, a method of partial imputation, optionally populates features for dialects of six well-known languages (Spanish, French, English, German, Malay, and Arabic), given that phylogenetic relationships of languages are strong predictors of language similarity \cite{dunn2011nature}.
+Although this is restrictive, \textsc{URIEL+} allows users to circumvent this by advanced imputation methods to fill in missing values (e.g. by way of the SoftImpute algorithm, due to \citet{mazumder2010spectral}). \emph{Lineage imputation}, a method of partial imputation, optionally populates features for dialects of six languages (Spanish, French, English, German, Malay, and Arabic), given that phylogenetic relationships of languages are strong predictors of language similarity \cite{dunn2011nature}.